Double Degree with UNC Charlotte (AEF)

 Copenhagen Business School and The Belk College of Business at UNC Charlotte in North Carolina are collaborating on an exciting double degree programme in Economics, which will provide students with an unparallel opportunity to experience two unique economic systems.

 If you have chosen or are planning to choose the MSc in Economics and Business Administration with a concentration in Applied Economics and Finance, you do not want to let this opportunity pass you by.
-The double degree agreement is exclusively for the AEF concentration and up to two selected students from each university will have the chance to pursue this unique option.
+The double degree agreement is exclusively for the AEF concentration.
+You can see the number of seats available for this agreement by checking on my.cbs.dk.
+You will need your CBS login to do so.

 Pursuing a double degree means that not only will you obtain a Master of Science from CBS, you will also obtain an American Master of Science in Economics with a concentration in Finance (the Quantitative Finance option) – without prolonging your studies.